 Download instructions for warping your Mirrix loom here.

-We recommend trying Array, our line of 2/12 wool yarn designed for tapestry weavers.
-It is designed to be thin (3,360 yards per lb.) so that it can be used in bundles of 3 or 4 at 8 epi.
+In 2021, we launched Array, our new line of 2/12 wool yarn designed especially for tapestry weavers.
+Array is thin (3,360 yards per lb.), and can be used in bundles of 3 or 4 (or even more!) at 8 epi.
+It comes in a wide range of both hues and shades, perfect for tapestry weavers who need subtle value gradations.Shop Array

 Artist, tapestry weaver and teacher in Colorado